fluxtah/ask/README.md

 ## Assistant Kommander (ALPHA)
-**Assistant Kommander** is a Kotlin-based console application that utilizes the OpenAI Assistants API for terminal-based interactions.
-Developers can execute commands and install assistant plugins via a command line interface.
+**Assistant Kommander** (ASK) is a Kotlin-based application that brings OpenAI Assistants to the console.
+Developers can talk to AI assistants directly from the terminal, allowing for quick access to information and assistance.

+Assistants are installed as plugins allowing developers to share and create their own assistants.
+The application is designed to be extensible and easy to use.

 ```bash
  ░▒▓██████▓▒░ ░▒▓███████▓▒░▒▓█▓▒░░▒▓█▓▒░